Already probing Hindenburg impact on Adani stocks, Sebi tells Supreme Court

 Sebi said the Indian markets have seen far higher turbulent times in the past, especially during the Covid pandemic, when Nifty fell by around 26 per cent during the period of March 02, 2020, till March 19, 2020 (13 trading days).

-"Even during such turbulent times, SEBI did not resort to banning short selling, even though there were demands for banning it," the regulator said, adding that the markets continued to function in a robust manner, recovering far faster than other global markets.
+"Even during such turbulent times, Sebi did not resort to banning short selling, even though there were demands for banning it," the regulator said, adding that the markets continued to function in a robust manner, recovering far faster than other global markets.
 "Investor wealth (market capitalization of all listed companies) which was around Rs 145 lakh crore in Feb 2020 has almost doubled to about Rs 270 lakh crore now."

 Further, Sebi said overall market volatility in India was on par or lower than that in major developed markets.
 "There is no significant impact at a market-wide level or at a system-wide level, that might warrant a system-level review of the regulatory frameworks in operation," it added.